Lake Balboa Homes for Sale

 Lake Balboa features a variety of single-family homes, many built in the postwar era, along with newer remodels and a growing number of modern upgrades.
 With average home prices in the $850,000 to $1 million range and a price per square foot averaging around $600, Lake Balboa offers strong value compared to neighboring Encino and Sherman Oaks.

-The housing stock in Lake Balboa includes classic ranch-style homes on spacious lots, updated mid-century properties, and a growing number of new construction builds.
-Many homes in Lake Balboa back up to quiet, tree-lined streets near the park, making them especially attractive to families and buyers looking for outdoor access right outside their front door.
+The housing stock in Lake Balboa includes classic ranch-style homes on spacious lots, updated mid-century properties, and a growing number of new-construction homes.
+Many homes back onto quiet, tree-lined streets near the park, making them especially attractive to families and buyers seeking outdoor access right outside their front door.
+Larger lots, often 7,000 square feet or more, also make Lake Balboa one of the better SFV submarkets to evaluate for ADU and SB-9 development potential.
+The 2026 Lake Balboa ADU guide walks through actual costs, permit timelines, and the math behind rental income.

 Multifamily properties and duplexes are also available in Lake Balboa, making the area appealing to investors looking for rental income in a desirable neighborhood with consistently high demand.